corentinlger/corentinlger.github.io/content/about.md

 description:
 ---

-Hello I'm Corentin, an AI research engineer particularly interested in Machine Learning, Reinforcement Learning and Cognitive Sciences.
-I graduated from ENSC, a French engineering school focused on the synergy between cognitive and computer sciences.
-My interest in these fields was originally sparked by a high school project supervised by a neuroscience researcher.
+Hi, I'm Corentin, an AI Research Engineer with a keen interest in the intersection of cognitive sciences, evolution and artificial intelligence.
+My core focus centers on Deep Learning, Reinforcement Learning and Evolutionary  Computation.

-During this school, my curiosity led me to do an exchange semester in Canada, where I discovered with more depth artificial intelligence and data science, and decided to do a data science internship the same year.
-I did another exchange the next semester at ENSEIRB MATMECA to specialize in artificial intelligence, which allowed me to get my first research experience.
-This project aimed to explore the association of Reinforcement Learning and symbolic AI with Inria PhDs and researchers.
+I graduated from ENSC, a French engineering school specializing in cognitive and computer sciences.
+During my studies, I pursued an exchange semester in Canada, delving deeper into artificial intelligence and data science.
+It led me to do a 4 months data science internship at Connectiv-IT.
+Subsequently, I completed another exchange at ENSEIRB MATMECA to specialize in AI, gaining valuable research experience exploring Reinforcement Learning and symbolic AI in collaboration with Inria researchers.
+After that, I became a research intern at Inria, where I explored the combination of Meta Reinforcement Learning, Evolutionary Algorithms, and Reservoir Computing.

-I’m now a research intern at Inria between Flowers and Mnemosyne teams, where I study the combination of meta Reinforcement Learning, evolutionary algorithms and Reservoir Computing.
+Curently, I am a Research Engineer at Inria in the Flowers team, where I develop a a large scale multi-agents simulator for research and teaching in Artificial Intelligence / Artificial Life.

 Among a lot of other things, I also love sport, and play volley-ball at a national level.